Henry Busse: Career

 Busse hit his peak in 1930-45, playing dance music before the war, and swing during the war.
 His music was often berated by Down Beat magazine, which called his a "sweet" or "Mickey Mouse" band.
 Busse and his band appeared in an MGM color movie in 1935 called Starlit Days at the Lido, filmed at the Ambassador Hotel, along with Clark Gable and MGM's stable of stars and in the movie Lady Let's Dance, in which Busse had a speaking part.

-Marriage & annulment
+Marriage and annulment

 His personal life wound up in gossip columns when he partied one night with a woman at the Hotsy Totsy Club and woke up married.
 He sought an annulment and during the 18 months to unwind the legal tangle, he toured Europe and staved off arrest for non-payment of alimony.

 Themes

 Busse's opening theme was "Hot Lips".
 His closing theme was "When Day Is Done".